 Physical activity through organizations like OKASA promotes better health, confidence, and improved overall well-being of the disabled or physically challenged.
-Adaptive sports offer a way to enjoy many of the activities they loved before their injuries or have always wanted to try.
+Through adaptive sports, the disabled can once again enjoy activities they loved before their injuries.

 Get Involved with Adaptive Sports in Your Area